kryptokrona/kryptokrona-mobile-wallet/README.md

 #### Renaming app

+There is a tool that does this, `react-native-rename`.
+However, the native code, (`android/app/src/main/jni/TurtleCoin.cpp`) needs the name of the class to find the Java/C++ interface.

+If you use this tool, you will probably need to update that code.

 Run `npm install -g react-native-rename` (You may need to run this with sudo)

 Run `react-native-rename your-new-project-name` from this directory.
 (Obviously, replace with the desired name)